open-craft/deployment-deploy-services/README.md

 1. Create a root volume that has 40GB size.
 It should be based on Ubuntu 14.04 image.
    We suggest you use vanilla image from [ubuntu page](https://cloud-images.ubuntu.com/).
-   First you need to upload images to your project, to to this follow [documentation here](https://github.com/open-craft/doc/blob/master/howto-upload-images-to-openstack.md).
+   First you need to upload images to your project, to do this follow [documentation here](https://github.com/open-craft/doc/blob/master/howto-upload-images-to-openstack.md).
    When images are uploaded you'll need to: `Volumes` -> `Create Volume` -> `Volume Source` choose `Image` -> `Select image`.

 2. Create `vps-ssd-3` instance from this volume: (`Boot Source` -> `Volume` -> `Your root volume`).

 3. Create an additional blank volume for storing log and database dumps; we recommend 100GB.
 Attach it to the instance you created, and make a note of the device identifier it gets assigned (for example, `/dev/vdb` or `/dev/vdc`).

-4. Go to info page and note the instance public key, ssh to the instance and check whether public key matches, save public key to your ssh config.
+4. Make a note of the instance's SSH private key; either save it to your SSH config for that host's IP address, or save it in an id_rsa file with permissions set to 600.

+5. SSH to the new instance using its private key; verify the public key fingerprint against the OpenStack log page before proceeding.

-5. Create a `hosts` file containing (for example):
+6. Create an Ansible `hosts` file containing (for example):

         [dalite]
         dalite.harvardx.harvard.edu ansible_host=xxx.xxx.xxx.xxx